vguada/FindBounce/CONTRIBUTING.md

 documentation framework.
 Wolfram Workbench is a plugin for [Eclipse](https://www.eclipse.org/), a popular and robust IDE.
 Please follow these [instructions](http://support.wolfram.com/kb/27221) for installation and pay attention to choose "Eclipse IDE for Java Developers".
+The procedure was succesfully carried out in the Eclipse version 4.13.0.

 ## Testing code